island-is/island.is/libs/shared/mocking/README.md

 #### Returns

-Factory object with methods to create single or multiple objects.
+Factory object with methods for generating objects.

 #### Usage